SIDHARTH-PATTALI/voice-customer-service-ai/README.md

 - "How do I clean the filter?"
 - "Why is my AC not cooling?"
-- "How oŌen should I clean the filters?"
+- "How  should I clean the filters?"

 Say `"exit"` to end the session.